eclipse/vorto/tutorials/tutorial_connect_device_using_mqtt_python.md

-#How to connect device to Bosch IoT Suite via MQTT Python Generator?
+# Connect a device via MQTT with the Vorto Python Generator

 In this tutorial we are going to show you how to connect a device to Bosch IoT Suite using MQTT Python Generator.
 MQTT Python Generator generator allows for easy implementation of a device sending telemetry data to an MQTT broker based on Eclipse Paho for Python.